shardeum/json-rpc-server/TEST.md

 Each RPC call has its own test file in the `src/__tests__` directory.
 Each file contains multiple test cases covering different aspects and edge cases for each RPC method.

+### Test Accounts

+The script uses an account in the Shardeum genesis file that starts off with a balance of `200,000,000 Ether` to send 0.01 Ether to the receiving address each time the transaction test executes.
+The test sends this transaction and then verifies that the receiving account's balance has increased by at least this amount.

 ### Run Tests

 The tests typically run automatically through the test script, however, you can run the tests manually by executing the `npm test` command in the JSON RPC Server project.
 [More on how to run tests here ](https://github.com/shardeum/json-rpc-server/blob/localtest/README.md#running-tests).